 THE DINOSAUR TRACKWAYS OF BROOME

-The dinosaur footprints around Broome are recognised as the most significant in the world with track ways stretching for about 80km along Broome’s sandstone coast line from south of Broome up along the Dampier Peninsula.
+The dinosaur footprints around Broome (Rubibi) are recognised as the most significant in the world with track ways stretching for about 80km along Broome’s sandstone coast line from south of Broome up along the Dampier Peninsula.
 These were laid down during the early cretaceous period; some 120 million years ago.
-There are potentially over 20 different types of tracks: those of theropods, three towed carnivorous dinosaurs that walked on two legs; sauropods, massive, long-necked four legged herbivores and others.
+There are potentially over 20 different types of tracks: those of theropods, three toed carnivorous dinosaurs that walked on two legs; sauropods, massive, long-necked four legged herbivores and others.

-For thousands of years the tracks of the small carnivorous theropods have been part of the cultural heritage of the indigenous people of the Dampier Peninsula and greater west Kimberley.
+For thousands of years the tracks of the small carnivorous theropods have been part of the cultural heritage of the First Nations people of the Dampier Peninsula and greater west Kimberley.
 The tracks are integral to a ‘song cycle’ tracing the journey of a Dreamtime creator being known as Marala or ‘Emu Man’.

 The extent of Broome’s track ways emerged in the late 1980s, when local naturalist Paul Foulkes and partner Louise Middleton, working closely with Aboriginal custodians, identified these and other types of tracks around Broome.
 Foulkes and Middleton were the first to recognise the many large round impressions that occur in the Broome sandstone as sauropod tracks - the mighty Brachiosaurus, the tallest of the herbivorous sauropod family.
 With some prints up to 1.7m in diameter the animals would have been up to 35m in total length.
 It's hard to conceive a beast weighing up to 20 fully grown elephants once roaming our coastline.